Editors Note: This blog was originally published in March of 2017 but has been edited and republished with additional content around this topic.

 The market for stand up pouches continues to expand with no end in sight.
 Growth stems from consumer demand for portable, durable and convenient packaging, according to “Stand-up Pouches Procurement Research Report,” a study published by SpendEdge, a global procurement intelligence advisory firm headquartered in London.

 “The market is growing significantly due to benefits such as ease-of-use, durability, light weight, and [the] ability to provide on-the-go consumption of products,” reports Tridib Bora, procurement research analyst at SpendEdge.
-Drivers for market growth include reduction in material usage, waste, package weight and transportation costs; use of high-barrier, shelf-life-extending films; and the availability of features that enhance functionality and boost household efficiency.
+Drivers for market growth include sustainability initiatives like reduction in material usage, waste, package weight and transportation costs; use of high-barrier, shelf life extending films; and the availability of features that enhance functionality and boost household efficiency.

 With today’s busy lifestyles, consumers want to complete everyday chores like shopping, cooking, cleaning and yard work as quickly as possible.
 Minimizing time spent performing these necessary tasks helps households run more smoothly and expands opportunities to relax and enjoy quality family time.